Exceptional set estimates in finite fields

 We talk about the structure of the paper.
-In Section \ref{section2}, we study some examples in $\R^3$.
-In Section \ref{section3}, we briefly review the Fourier transform in finite fields.
-In Section \ref{section4}, we prove Theorem \ref{mainthm}.
+In Section \ref{section3}, we talk about some examples.
+In Section \ref{section4}, we briefly review the Fourier transform in finite fields.
+In Section \ref{section5}, we prove Theorem \ref{mainthm}.

 \begin{sloppypar} {\bf Acknowledgement.} We would like to thank Prof. Larry Guth for numerous helpful discussions over the course of this project. \end{sloppypar}